kundupro/packages-GENMETA/README.md

 # GENMETA : An R package
 Generalized Meta-Analysis(GENMETA) is an approach for combining information on multivariate regression parameters across multiple different studies which have different, but, possibly overlapping information on subsets of covariates.
-GENMETA implements the generalized meta-analysis using IRWLS algorithm.
+GENMETA implements the generalized meta-analysis using iteratively reweighted least squares (IRWLS) algorithm.
 This file provides guidelines for implementing generalized meta-analysis(GENMETA)